Hook, Hart: Since World War II

 Hook was considered as part of a scheme to settle Londoners in the country after the Second World War, but nearby Basingstoke was selected for development instead.
-Recently, the village has grown in size considerably, with new housing developments being built.
+The village has grown in size considerably, with new housing developments being built.

 Although within 6 mi of the far larger town of Basingstoke to the west, Hook's development since the 1980s has been rapid.
 Calls have been made to redevelop the 'village' centre as Hook has few amenities for its size, as it is now generally considered as a town in terms of its population and urban expanse.

 Affluence is high due to surrounding rural areas, estates, such as Tylney Hall Park and Garden, which is Grade II* listed, and Hook Common, a large mixture of forest and heathland, coupled with excellent transport links.

 Transport

-Hook has one of the few national TaxiBus services.

 There is the main line rail station mentioned above and direct access to the M3 motorway, as well as the A30 connecting local towns such as Basingstoke and Yateley.
 Southampton Airport is 56 km to the south and London Heathrow Airport is 53 km away to the northeast.
 The far smaller Blackbushe Airport municipal air facility is 10.5 km to the east, near Yateley.
 Many residents commute to the larger local towns of Basingstoke, Winchester, Reading, Camberley, Fleet and Farnborough, with some travelling further afield to Southampton, Bracknell and London.